Rebuilding during the Ukraine War

 From Cameroon to Paraguay, all the way to the Philippines and the Caribbean, we have provided shelter to over 2 million people so far.
 Your support has made this possible.

-Despite the challenges, we have been working non-stop all over the world, being part of the global effort to slow the spread of coronavirus.
-Thanks to your incredible support and the help of our partners worldwide, we provided shelter to 200,000 people in 2020.
+Thanks to your incredible support and the help of our partners worldwide, we provided shelter to over 325,000 people in 2023.

 We won’t stop until we see a world where no family goes without shelter after disaster.
 Will you help us?